 Sthapit’s participatory agriculture research and in-situ and on-farm conservation of agriculture biodiversity are now internationally recognised.
 The rice biodiversity that he helped conserve and develop are not just popular in Nepal’s mid-hills, but in many countries around the world.

-Sthapit started out at the Agriculture Research Centre in Lumle of Kaski district which the British had set up to inspire Gurkha veterans to return to their land after the end of World War II.
-But the soldiers had lost the interest in farming, and were happy living off their pensions.
+Sthapit started out at the Agriculture Research Centre in Lumle of Kaski district, which the British set up to inspire Gurkha veterans to return to their land after World War II.
+But the soldiers had lost interest in farming, and were happy living off their pensions.

-In Chomorong Sthapit got to know the wide variety of indigenous seeds adapted to the micro-climate and soil of the mountains and he learnt from farmers about the characteristics of each of them.
-At altitudes of 1600-2600m, he discovered a nutrients-rich breed of rice that resisted extreme cold and diseases.
+In Chomrong, Sthapit got to know the wide variety of indigenous seeds adapted to the micro-climate and soil of the mountains, and he learnt from farmers about the characteristics of each of them.
+At altitudes of 1,600-2,600m, he discovered a nutrients-rich breed of rice that resisted extreme cold and diseases.
 He named this breed after the village: Chomrong.

 The seed’s popularity transcended Nepal’s mid-hills, and reached Bhutan, Bangladesh and Africa as well.
 But it found no takers in and around the village where it was discovered because it was reddish, and Nepalis were more used to polished white rice by then.

-So Sthapit crossed Chomorong with a Japanese breed, and developed Machhapuchre 3 and 9 which looked white, but were as nutrient-rich as Chomorong.
+So Sthapit crossed Chomrong with a Japanese breed, and developed Machhapuchre 3 and 9, which looked white, but were as nutrient-rich as Chomrong.
 Beside these two, IR 36 and Lumle 2 developed by him are also popular.

-In the 20 years since its foundation, Li-Bird has developed 15 new varieties of rice, more than the number of varieties developed by the state-owned NARC.
-It has done more for agriculture in Nepal than the government ever did.
+In the 20 years since its foundation, Li-Bird has developed 15 new varieties of rice, more than the number developed by the state-owned NARC.
+It has done more for agriculture in Nepal than the Government ever did.

-Sthapit passed away last month in a hospital in the US, where he had been admitted for treatment of his tongue cancer.
+Sthapit passed away last month in a US hospital, where he had been admitted for the treatment of tongue cancer.
 He was just 63.